-Italy has a pretty good public transportation system – especially in the Tuscany region, I have only had positive experiences with using the trains in Italy.
+Italy has a pretty good public transportation system – especially in the Tuscany region.
+I have only had positive experiences using the trains in Italy.

 Especially for the Florence day trip, I recommend using trains.
 The prices are very reasonable, reliable and clean.

-Driving in Tuscany is not too bad, streets are mostly in a good condition and I have seen worse streets and drivers in Italy.
-However, parking will be a challenge – many town centres are car-free and you might have to park quite far away.
-Also, prices for parking will add up and petrol is very expensive in Italy.
+Driving in Tuscany is not too bad!
+The streets are mostly in good condition, and I have seen worse streets and drivers in Italy.
+However, parking will be a challenge – many town centers are car-free, and you might have to park quite far away.
+Also, parking prices will add up, and petrol is costly in Italy.

 So, you will probably save money using public transportation – and there will be less headache if you do not drive yourself.

-There’s more to do though.
-Visit Cattedrale di Pisa, which is a very impressive church in front of the tower, with marble striping, Romanesque, bronzed doors, and carved pulpits.
+There’s more to do, though.
+Visit Cattedrale di Pisa, an imposing church in front of the tower, with marble striping, Romanesque, bronzed doors, and carved pulpits.
 See Camposanto Monumentale – a cemetery located in the Piazza del Duomo, which you will also need tickets for.

 The Pisa Baptistery is another great place to stop, with panels by the renowned sculptor Pisano.
-Also, see Santa Maria della Spina, a little church with a unique exterior on the Arno River.
-Stroll the banks of the Arno, visit the night square, and see the Italian art in the Palazzo Blu museum, located by the river.
+Also, see Santa Maria Della Spina, a little church with a unique exterior on the Arno River.
+Stroll the Arno banks, visit the night square, and see the Italian art in the Palazzo Blu museum, located by the river.